rynaardb/rynaardb.github.io_BK/waterup/privacy.md

 ### Personally-Identifying Information

-WhaterUP does not gather or transmit any Personally-Identifying Information outside of your local device.
+WaterUP does not gather or transmit any Personally-Identifying Information outside of your local device.
 It only stores preferences and water tracking data within its own database.
 Your health profile and data is only used to make daily water intake recommendations.

 ### Business Transfers